rl1987/trickster.dev/tricksterblog/content/post/scapy-low-level-packet-hacking-toolkit-for-python.md

 module.
 Depending on how deep in protocol stack are we working we may need to send/receive the wire format buffer through raw sockets.
-This can be fun in a way, but if this kind of code is being written for research purposes (e.g. to find and demonstrate vulnerabilities in networking software) dealing with wire format and raw sockets will yield fairly low ROI on your efforts.
+This can be fun in a way, but if this kind of code is being written for research purposes (e.g. to find and demonstrate vulnerabilities in networking software) dealing with protocol wire formats and raw sockets will yield fairly low ROI on your efforts.

 [Scapy](https://scapy.net/) is a Python module and interactive program for low-level network programming that attempts to make it easier without abstracting away the technical details.